 The deadline is approaching for ballast water treatment systems to comply with IMO’s revised G8 guidelines

-The deadline is approaching for ballast water treatment systems to comply with IMO’s revised G8 guidelines.
 As of 28 October 2020, any system without revised G8 certification will be ineligible for installation.
-“Shipowners considering a ballast water treatment system today must think carefully about when their system will be installed,” said Head of Alfa Laval PureBallast Peter Sahlén.
+“Shipowners considering a ballast water treatment system today must think carefully about when their system will be installed,” says head of Alfa Laval PureBallast Peter Sahlén.

 The IMO G8 guidelines, which establish type-approval procedures for ballast water treatment systems, were revised in 2016 to secure greater testing consistency.
 Whereas the original guidelines were less specific and led to varying interpretations among land-based test facilities, the revised G8 guidelines provide clear definitions of organism viability and the various means of assessing it.